jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (1) This section applies to—
   (a) 1 union proposing to initiate bargaining with 2 or more employers for a single collective agreement:
   (b) 2 or more unions proposing to initiate bargaining with 1 or more employers for a single collective agreement.
-(2) Before bargaining for the single collective agreement is initiated under section 42, the union or each union (as the case may require) must hold, in accordance with its rules, separate secret ballots of its members employed by each employer intended to be a party to the bargaining.
+(2) Before bargaining for the single collective agreement is initiated under section 42, the union or each union (as the case may require) must hold, in accordance with its constitution, separate secret ballots of its members employed by each employer intended to be a party to the bargaining.
 (3) A secret ballot may be held only if the members of the union employed by the employer are— (a) not covered by an applicable collective agreement that is in force; or (b) covered by an applicable collective agreement that is in force and the secret ballot is held not earlier than 60 days before the time within which bargaining may be initiated by the union under section 41.